ARDivekar/TypeScript-on-the-Browser-Starter/README.md

             module.exports = config; /* the CommonJS module of webpack.config.js */
             ```

         1. `Rule.issuer` is used to match against the module that issued the request for the resource.

             E.g.
             ```js
             /* index.js */
             import A from 'a.js'
             ```
             Here, the resouce is `a.js` and its issuer is the _path_ to `index.js`.
 This option can be used to apply loaders to the dependencies of a specific module or set of modules.

         1. `Rule.use` specifies an Array of [UseEntry](https://webpack.js.org/configuration/module/#useentry)s.
 Each UseEntry specifies a loader to be used to do the transforming, and (optionally) some options used to configure the loader.

-            A UseEntry is an object, which must have the property `'loader'` (a string), and an optional `'options'` property (a string or an object) to configure the loader.
+            - A UseEntry is an object, which must have the property `'loader'` (a string of the loader name), and an optional `'options'` property (a string or an object) to configure the loader.

                 E.g.
                 ```js
                 config.module.rules[i].use = [
                     {
                         loader: "css-loader",
                         options: {
                             modules: true
                         }
                     }
                 ];
                 ```

                 There are a few shortcuts to specifying a loader:
                 1. If there is only one loader for the rule, which takes the default options, we can use:
                     ```js
                     config.module.rules[i].use = 'some-loader-name';
                     ```
                 1. If we have multiple loaders, for any one which uses its default options, we can just give the loader string instead of an object:
                     ```js
                     config.module.rules[i].use = [
                         'style-loader',
                         {
                             loader: 'css-loader',
                             options: {
                             importLoaders: 1
                             }
                         },
                         {
                             loader: 'less-loader',
                             options: {
                             noIeCompat: true
                             }
                         }
                     ];
                     ```
                 1. `Rule.loader` is an alias for a single `Rule.use: [ { loader } ]`.
-Note that `Rule.loaders` is deprecated as per Webpack 4.
+Note that the similar-sounding `Rule.loaders` is deprecated as per Webpack 4.

             - The simplest loader (which does no pre-processing) is the `'raw-loader'`:
                 ```js